ryderbelserion/Shopkeepers/Update-Checklist.md

 		* Update all NMS version specific imports and references.
 		* Check all NMS version specific code:
 			* Methods or fields might no longer exist or might have been renamed.
+	* Also update the package names of all NMS module test classes.

 * Add a new build entry in 'scripts/installSpigotDependencies.sh'.

+* If Spigot requires a new JDK version to build:
+	* Define a version alias for the JDK version in 'scripts/installJDK.sh'.
+	* Add a JDK installation entry in 'scripts/installSpigotDependencies.sh'.
+	* Update the JDK installation entry in 'build.sh'.

 * New mobs:
 	* Test if they can be used for shopkeepers.